 What is happening in mid-age in the UK and the USA?

-The USA has seen an unprecedented reversal in life expectancy, with decreases seen every year since 2015.18 This has been largely attributed to rising mid-age mortality in so-called ‘deaths of despair’—that is deaths from suicide, drug and alcohol overdoses, and alcoholic liver disease—offsetting reductions in deaths from other causes.10 11 However, a recent analysis found that stagnation in the previous substantial declines seen in mortality from cardiovascular diseases (CVD) is the ‘main culprit’ for the changes in life expectancy seen, on the background of significant gains from improvements in CVD mortality from 1970 to 2010,19 although the authors do not break this down by socioeconomic status.
-They conclude that reversal of the ‘drug overdose epidemic’ would not be sufficient to return the USA to pre-2010 life expectancy trends alone.19 Venkataramani et al asserted that the adverse population health trends seen in the USA have been primarily driven by ‘worsening health among working-age individuals of lower socioeconomic status’, highlighting the wide ranging evidence on the impact of economic precarity on health, throughout the life course, and the need for data to support policy-makers to implement change.17
+The USA has seen an unprecedented reversal in life expectancy, with decreases seen every year since 2015.18 Explanations given include mid-age ‘deaths of despair’(deaths from suicide, drug and alcohol overdoses, and alcoholic liver disease),10 11 and more recently stagnation in rates of cardiovascular diseases (CVD) mortality improvement, which improved markedly from 1970 to 201019 .
+The USA’s adverse population health trends have been attributed largely to ‘worsening health among working-age individuals of lower socioeconomic status’.
+Wide ranging evidence on the impact of economic precarity on health, throughout the life course, is needed to support policy-makers.17

-Whether the drivers of the worsening mid-age mortality in the USA are cardiovascular or ‘despair’ related may not be as significant as it first appears—both groups of disease are more prevalent in the most deprived in society, with wide racial and income disparities demonstrated in outcomes, and with similar risk factors of both development and severity, such as smoking, obesity, and psychological stress.
+In the USA, both ‘despair-related’ and cardiovascular deaths are more prevalent in the most deprived, with wide racial and income disparities demonstrated in outcomes, and similar risk factors of both development and severity, such as smoking, obesity, and psychological stress.

 Similarly, the UK has had a decade of austerity and worsening health outcomes: stalling life expectancy, rising infant mortality rates, widening inequalities and spending on health and social care that failed to keep pace with demand.20 21 Furthermore, in-keeping with the findings of this study is evidence showing rising mid-age mortality (aged 45-54 years) due to ‘deaths of despair’ in England.22 While the debate continues on whether to prioritise protecting health or the economy during COVID-19, though the reality is far from as simple as a binary decision,23 it is clear England has managed to do neither, with the highest excess mortality in Europe from January to June 2020,24 and the UK one of the worst economic declines when compared with 38 countries where GDP data are available.25